 Important Glyphosate News:

 Recently, you may have noticed that glyphosate is blanketing the news in large part because Monsanto was recently ordered to pay $289 million in damages after a jury found the pesticide giant liable for causing a school groundskeeper’s cancer.
-(I think we should add in the other cases that went to trial and the plaintiffs won) If you’re looking to get caught up on anything you may have missed, we’ve pulled together the most current news on glyphosate here:
+If you’re looking to get caught up on anything you may have missed, we’ve pulled together the most current news on glyphosate here:

 - France to ban 36 glyphosate products by end of 2020